 Pedagogical ambassadors in doctoral education

-The purpose of the one-year pilot project is to stimulate pedagogical development in doctoral courses by financed time for pedagogical ambassadors, as well as the start-up of a pedagogical network in doctoral education.
+The purpose of the pilot project was to stimulate pedagogical development in doctoral courses by financed time for pedagogical ambassadors, as well as the start-up of a pedagogical network in doctoral education.

-The focus of the project was to develop and promote an educational culture with close partnership with the heads of the departments.
+The focus of the project was to develop and promote an educational culture in close partnership with doctoral programmes and research schools.
+Five Pedagogical ambassadors (PA) were selected among the applicants.
+Each PA had designed a development project in connection to the PA’s own engagement in doctoral education at KI.

 Pedagogic ambassadors are expected to:

 - be able to lead pedagogical discussions, for example in seminar form

 - be able to initiate and pursue pedagogical issues that are relevant to doctoral education

 - lead one pedagogical development project during the project period